Deep Sea Electronics · 7300 Series

 2. Engine ECU compatibility.
 J1939 CAN integration with every major engine OEM out of the box.
 No need for intermediate gateway boards.

-3. Configurable I/O. Eight digital inputs and eight relay outputs, all programmable.
+3. Configurable I/O. Eight digital inputs, six configurable analogue/digital inputs, six configurable DC outputs, and two volt-free relay outputs — all programmable.
 Lets the controller handle site-specific logic (e.g., generator-room exhaust fan starts at 90% of rated load, retransfer inhibit during peak rate hours, etc.) without external PLCs.

 Typical wiring topology#